jembi/platform/documentation/recipes/README.md

 # 📜 Recipes

 OpenHIM platform comes bundles with a set of generic packages that can be deployed and configured to support a number of different use cases.
-To help users of OpenHIM Platform get started with something they can make use of immediately, a number of default OpenHIM Platform reciepes are provided.
+To help users of OpenHIM Platform get started with something they can make use of immediately, a number of default OpenHIM Platform recipes are provided.
 These help you get started with everything you need setup and configured for a particular use case.

 We current support the following default recipes: